 High School Completion is the study of subjects required to obtain a high school diploma.
-Students completing their required coursework and passing the proficiency exams will receive a high school diploma issued by College of the Desert.
+Students completing their required coursework and passing the proficiency exams will receive a high school diploma (Certificate of Secondary Education Completion) issued by College of the Desert.